Warren-SJ/RISCV-Single-Cycle-Processor/README.md

 7. Program the FPGA

 Notes:
 - The clock is mapped to `KEY0` and reset is mapped to `KEY3`.
-The reason for clock mapping, is to be able to observe the results on the 7-segment display.
+The reason for the clock to be mapped to a button, is to be able to observe the results on the 7-segment display.
 - To reset, press `KEY3` and while pressing it, press `KEY0`.
 - The 7-segment display will show the output of the ALU operation or the value being written to register.
 This may be changed by using `SW17`.